 How Food Brings Us Together - Jane's Mindful Musings

 People love food almost as much as they love each other.
-There is nothing that brings more happiness and joy than sharing a table with those you love.
-Since the beginning of time people have gathered, coming together and sharing a meal.
-It is the most communal and binding thing across all cultures around the world.
+There is nothing that brings more happiness and joy than sharing a table with the people you love.
+This is a common thread in cultures all around the world.

-There are several benefits to sharing a meal:
+There are many meaningful benefits that come from sharing a meal together.

-It lets us stay connected and gives us a safe space to talk about our days, our ups and downs, our fears and anxieties or our joys and successes.
-When we share a meal it is a great way to maintain our relationships or gently work our way into new ones.
+It helps us stay connected and gives us a safe space to talk about our days—our ups and downs, our fears and anxieties, or the things that bring us joy and success.
+When we share a meal, it becomes a natural way to maintain our relationships and sometimes gently open the door to new ones.

-With the world being such a global community now, we get to share and experience food from different cultures.
+With the world becoming such a global community, we now have the opportunity to experience food from cultures all around the world.
 There are few things more inviting than trying the local cuisine when exploring a new country.
-Culture is a big part of food and food is a big part of many cultures.
-Eating traditional dishes or taking a cooking class, we can become more aware of each other’s cultural background and the food that comes with it.
+Culture is a big part of food, and food is a big part of culture.
+Whether we are eating traditional dishes or taking a cooking class while traveling, we gain a deeper awareness of each other’s cultural backgrounds and traditions.

-Sharing food not only nourishes our bodies but also our souls.
-Sometimes all we need is to share a meal to take away the troubles of life.
+Food nourishes our bodies, but sharing food nourishes our souls.
+Sometimes all we need is a simple meal and the comfort of good company to help lighten the troubles of life.

 Eating is so intimate.
 It’s very sensual.